 - At the return grill in the same position as the other two configurations.

-What’s so special with the horizontal configuration?
+What’s so special about the horizontal configuration?
 The furnace lies on its side and pulls cool air from one side.
 Then it pushes warm air out the other.

 As with the other configurations, the horizontal has three areas where you’ll find the air filter: